readium/kotlin-toolkit/readium/navigator/src/main/assets/_scripts/README.md

 ## Scripts

-Run `npm install`, then use one of the following:
+Run `yarn install`, then use one of the following:

 * `yarn run bundle` Rebuild the assets after any changes in the `src/` folder.
 * `yarn run lint` Check code quality.